vipra-uwf/VIPRA/docs/pages/researchers/usage.md

 Parameters can be randomized, in parallel or serial, to get a wide range of possible outcomes.

 See more on the [Parameter Sweeps Page](parameter_sweeps.md)

+## Maps

+A map defineds the geometry and special areas used by the simulator.
+These maps include obstacles, spawn positions, objectives for agents to use as goals, and special areas that change agent behavior.

+See more on the [Maps Tutorial](maps/maps_tutorial.md) page

 # VIPRA Behaviors